-The first ever season of the African T20 Global League will kick-start in 2017 with the Cricket South Africa at the forefront of bringing a professionally-run, franchise-based T20 league to the country.
-Get all the latest South African T20 Global League Betting Tips & Predictions for all the matches and the tournament here.
+The first ever season of the African T20 Global League was expected to kick-start in 2017 with the Cricket South Africa at the forefront of bringing a professionally-run, franchise-based T20 league to the country.
+However it’s been postponed to 2018 and you can get all the latest South African T20 Global League Betting Tips & Predictions for all the matches and the tournament here once it resumes.

 A total of eight teams will feature in the inaugural edition of the T20 Global League which will be played in South Africa between November and December, 2017.
 The schedule for the T20 Global League has been announced here.

 A total of eight franchises have been named with their respective cities and the South African marquee player expected to play for them, named as well.